-- 1 big sweet potatoes, peeled and cubed
+- 2 big sweet potatoes - peeled and cubed

-- 2 plantain bananas ( or 1 big), peeled and cubed
+- 4 piece plantain bananas - peeled and cubed

 - Prepare the sticky rice balls by adding 1 cup of water to 2 cups glutinous rice flour.
 Mix with a fork until it forms a dough.
 Scoop about half a spoon of the dough and form them into balls using your palms.
 Set them aside.

-- In a pot, combine 2 cups water, coconut milk and sugar and bring to boil.
-Add the sweet potato cubes and cook for about 5 minutes stirring occasionally.
-If using uncooked tapioca pearls you may also add it at this point.
-Next add the plantain banana cubes and cook for about 3-5 minutes.
+- In a pot, combine 2 cups water, coconut milk, and sugar and bring to boil.
+Add the sweet potato cubes and cook for about 3 minutes stirring occasionally.
+Next, add the plantain banana cubes and cook for about 3 minutes.

-- Once the sweet potatoes and bananas are almost cooked, add the sticky rice balls one at a time and let simmer until they are cooked (about 5-8 minutes) while stirring occasionally.
+- Once the sweet potatoes and bananas are almost cooked, add the sticky rice balls and let simmer until they are cooked (about 5 minutes) while stirring occasionally.
 You know the sticky balls are done when they are floating.

-- Add the jack fruit slices (if using cooked tapioca pearls, add it at this point).
+- Add the jackfruit slices and the cooked tapioca pearls.
 Let simmer for another 3-5 minutes or until all fruits are tender and cooked.

 While cooking, you may need to add more water if it is getting too thick.